create3000/x_ite/README.md

 <x3d-canvas></x3d-canvas>
 ```

+## Contributing

+Contributions are always welcome.
+There is no special form to do this.
+A good idea is to fork the X_ITE repository and create a separate branch from the `development` branch, make your changes and then make a pull request.

 ## License

 X_ITE is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License version 3](LICENSE.md) only, as published by the Free Software Foundation.